weaveworks/policy-agent/pkg/policy-core/README.md

 ## Policy Domain

-Defines the structures for `Policy` objects (Policy, Entity, PolicySet, PolicyConfig, PolicyValidation) also the mocking tools for unit testing.
+Defines the structures for `Policy` objects (Policy, Entity, PolicyConfig, PolicyValidation) also the mocking tools for unit testing.

 ### Generate mock data